MajGen (Ret) Arnold L. Punaro

 The RFPB now serves as an independent advisor to the Secretary of Defense on all reserve and guard matters to include advice and recommendations on strategies, policies and practices to improve and enhance the capabilities, efficiency and effectiveness of the reserve components.

-In addition to chairing the Reserve Forces Policy Board, Mr. Punaro also serves as a member of the Defense Business Board (DBB), and is currently chairing a DBB task force on reforming the DoD requirements process.
+In addition to chairing the Reserve Forces Policy Board, Mr. Punaro also serves as a member of the Defense Business Board (DBB), and recently chaired a DBB task force on reforming the DoD requirements process.
 He is a Senior Associate at the Center for Strategic and International Studies in Washington, D.C.
-He serves on the non-profit boards of the Atlantic Council, the National Defense Industrial Association, Wolf Trap Foundation Board, the University of Georgia’s School of Public and International Affairs Board of Visitors, and as Chairman of the Board of the Tragedy Assistance Program for Survivors (TAPS).
+He is also a visiting scholar at the Bipartisan Policy Center.
+He serves on the non-profit boards of the Atlantic Council, the National Defense Industrial Association as Vice-Chairman, Wolf Trap Foundation for the Performing Arts, the University of Georgia’s School of Public and International Affairs Board of Visitors, the Maxwell School of Citizenship and Public Affairs at Syracuse University, and the Georgia Institute of Technology Sam Nunn School of International Affairs.

 He is chief executive officer of the Punaro Group, LLC, a Washington-based consulting firm specializing in the national security field.
 He was previously an executive vice president at Science Applications International Corporation (SAIC) from 1997 to 2010.